“Have more than you show, Speak less than you know.”

 Mastering the Knife

-A Surgeon’s Tale takes the reader through the Operating Room door and examines the egos, temperaments, circumstances, and luck that lead to successful operations.
+Surgeon & Lover, Volume III of A Surgeon’s Tale, takes the reader through the Operating Room door and examines the egos, temperaments, circumstances, and luck that lead to successful operations.
 Focusing on the patient-doctor relationship, akin to a journey through humanity, the rich tapestry of stories goes beyond the personal to lay bare the naked truths of surgery.
-Sometimes laugh-out-loud funny, A Surgeon’s Tale’s readable stories will resonate with the lay public.
+Sometimes laugh-out-loud funny, other time quite sad, Surgeon & Lover will resonate with the lay public.

 The LeRoy Catastrophe: A story of death, determination, and the importance of nutrition in medicine.